ChinmayJ15/Qualifying-Offer/README.md

 ## Prerequisites

 For this question, I chose to use R through the means of RStudio.
 To run this code, RStudio will be required, which can be found and installed online.
 I used 2 R libraries, rvest and ggplot2, to assist me with this task. rvest was used to scrape the data off of the given URL and ggplot2 was used to generate the added visuals.
-IF these packages are not installed, you can install them using these commands on your R terminal:
+If these packages are not installed, you can install them using these commands on your R terminal:

 ```
 install.packages("rvest")